DAN BEARD COUNCIL | ANNUAL GIVING CAMPAIGN 2020

 WHY FRIENDS OF SCOUTING?

-How does your Unit benefit from the Dan Beard Council operating budget?
-In the funding of the Dan Beard Council, Boy Scouts of America, the question frequently arises – just what does this expenditure of Council budgeted money mean to our Pack, Troop or Crew?
+How do Scouts benefit from the Friends of Scouting annual giving campaign?
+In the funding of the Dan Beard Council, Boy Scouts of America, the question frequently arises – just what does this expenditure of Council budgeted money mean to our Pack, Troop, Crew or Post?

-- Maintaining a large supply of literature, forms, badges, certificates, awards, etc.
+Maintaining a large supply of literature, trainings, fliers, forms, badges, certificates, etc.

-- Training opportunities for all volunteer leaders.
+Training opportunities for all volunteer leaders.
 Training is accomplished through scheduled training courses and monthly roundtable meetings.
-Training awards and other Scouter recognition are often provided at no cost to units.
+Training awards and other Scouter recognitions are provided at no cost.